Product Disclosures

 New Jersey State Department of Banking and Insurance Notice for Extensions to Grace Periods

 The New Jersey State Department of Banking and Insurance requires us to share information about extensions to grace periods and other rights under your life insurance policy if you can demonstrate financial hardship as a result of the COVID-19 pandemic.
-This notice only applies to New Jersey policy/certificate holders with the following insurance policy/plan type with Cigna:
+This notice only applies to New Jersey policy/certificate holders with the following insurance policy/plan type with Cigna Healthcare:

 - Group Term Life Insurance underwritten by Life Insurance Company of North America (LINA)